matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 ## Sync VM

-The Sync VM is a highly efficient, Turing-complete, SNARK-friendly virtual machine for executing zkSync smart contracts.
+The Sync VM is a highly efficient, Turing complete, SNARK-friendly virtual machine for executing zkSync smart contracts.

 State-of-the-art optimizations are applied to smart contract bytecode, whilst the virtual machine itself is optimized for high-load, allowing to execute transactions in a blink of an eye.